 The eyelids are an important and necessary part of our anatomy, as the thin, delicate skin protects our eyes from injury, sunlight and other harsh debris in the air.
 Our tear drains are extremely important in producing tears and spreading them across the cornea to keep the eyes moist and lubricated.

 Eyelid reconstruction may be beneficial for the following:

 - Injury or physical trauma

 - Complication from a previous eyelid surgery

 Considering the skin of the eyelid is quite thin with little fat, it is very delicate and can be torn or injured easily in a case of an accident or trauma.
 These cases may require reconstruction of the skin on the eyelid or the tear drains depending on the degree of damage.

 Reconstruction of the eyelid is necessary after surgery that was performed to remove a growth or tumor in the lid area.
 If the procedure leaves visible signs such as a significant dicot or hole where the tissue was removed, the reconstruction surgery can restore the tissue that was lost in that area.
 This is important for overall facial appearance and the proper function of the eyelid.

 How the Eyelids can be Reconstructed

-Eyelid reconstructive surgery relies heavily on the specific nature of the existing defect and what can be done to repair it.
+Eyelid reconstructive surgery by top plastic surgeon in NJ relies heavily on the specific nature of the existing defect and what can be done to repair it.
 In more simple, mild cases of eyelid injuries, a quick fix to repair the lid would involve a minimal amount of stitches.
 In more serious cases of injury or trauma, skin grafting may be necessary, possibly taken from an area that is near the eyelid itself or a flap of skin and muscle can be taken from anywhere else on the body.